How to Fix Resentment In A Relationship — For Good...

 Having this conceptual understanding is a good place to start as far as tending to resentment and disconnection in your partnership.

-While it’s great to try and bridge these empathy gaps with your partner on your own, couples counseling is still the fastest and safest way to arrive at that deeper level of understanding that allows you to move past resentment and back into connection
+While it’s great to try and bridge these empathy gaps with your partner on your own, couples counseling is still the fastest and safest way to arrive at that deeper level of understanding that allows you to move past resentment back into connection.
+These issues are especially important in marriage, where unresolved tension can cause lasting damage, and marriage counseling can be particularly beneficial for married couples.
+It’s also important to avoid using manipulative or controlling behaviors, such as excessive affection as a form of control, when trying to manage resentment, as this can undermine trust and connection.

 And it is witnessing couples experience these kinds of breakthroughs everyday at Empathi that lights me up in this work.